 - An on-screen calculator for Quantitative section.

 The test taker can make use of the free GRE Computer-based exam simulator provided by ETS.
 The POWERPREP Online tool mimics the GRE test user interface and the test pattern with all the features.
 ETS offers two free tests using the tool, so make sure you plan the test in your preparation strategy.
 Apart from the free materials, there are more paid preparation materials which can be brought.
-However, there are a number of free GRE apps are floating among those Byjus GRE Learning App is the leading provider of app-based study; the app can be downloaded from Google Playstore and App Store.
+However, there are a number of free GRE apps which are available in the market and among those – BYJU’S GRE Learning App is the leading provider of app based study; the app can be downloaded from Google Playstore and App Store.